Black Hole Accretion and Spin-up Through Stellar Collisions in Dense Star Clusters: -body Models of Clusters

-We create $8$ cluster models in this study using the \texttt{Cluster Monte Carlo} (\texttt{CMC}) code, a H\'{e}non-style $N$-body code for stellar dynamics \citep[see][for a detailed review]{Rodriguez_2022}. \texttt{CMC} incorporates various physical processes essential for studying both formation and evolution of stellar-mass BHs, including stellar and binary star evolution using the \texttt{COSMIC} population synthesis package \citep{Breivik2020} which includes our most up-to-date understanding of the formation of compact objects, including prescriptions for natal kicks, mass-dependent fallback, and (pulsational) pair-instability supernovae \citep{Fryer_2001,Belczynski_2002}, three body formation \citep{Morscher_2015}, and direct integration of small-$N$ resonate encounters \citep{FregeauRasio2007} including post-Newtonian effects \citep{Rodriguez_2018}.
+We create eight cluster models in this study using the \texttt{Cluster Monte Carlo} (\texttt{CMC}) code, a H\'{e}non-style $N$-body code for stellar dynamics \citep[see][for a detailed review]{Rodriguez_2022}. \texttt{CMC} incorporates various physical processes essential for studying both formation and evolution of stellar-mass BHs, including stellar and binary star evolution using the \texttt{COSMIC} population synthesis package \citep{Breivik2020} which includes our most up-to-date understanding of the formation of compact objects, including prescriptions for natal kicks, mass-dependent fallback, and (pulsational) pair-instability supernovae \citep{Fryer_2001,Belczynski_2002}, three-body formation \citep{Morscher_2015}, and direct integration of small-$N$ resonant encounters \citep{FregeauRasio2007} including post-Newtonian effects \citep{Rodriguez_2018}.

-All models we consider here assume $N=8\times10^5$ objects, including single and binary stars, at birth with masses drawn from an IMF ranging from $0.08–150\,M_{\odot}$, following slopes of \cite{Kroupa2001}.
+All models we consider here assume $N=8\times10^5$ objects, including single and binary stars, at birth with masses drawn from an initial mass function (IMF) ranging from $0.08–150\,M_{\odot}$, following slopes of \cite{Kroupa2001}.
 Each model is initially described by King profiles \citep{King1962} with a fixed concentration parameter of $W_0=5$.
 We consider two metallicity values of $Z=[0.1, 1.0]\, Z_{\odot}$ and adopt a fixed galactocentric distance of 20 kpc in a Milky Way–like galactic potential.
 We also vary the initial cluster virial radius: $r_v=[0.5,1]\,\rm{\rm pc}$.